thorpej/Electronics/Tube_Audio/Helper_Circuits/EFB_Bias_Supply/README.md

 provided, and then install the calculated components onto the board, *et viola*!
 It's tailored for your particular application.

-## Parts you'll need to build your EFB Bias Supply board
+## Parts you'll need to build your EFB(tm) Bias Supply board

-There are a few specific components required to properly assemble your EFB Bias Supply board.
+There are a few specific components required to properly assemble your EFB(tm) Bias Supply board.

 * A PCB-mounted 50K linear trim pot, TE 409HA503M or equivalent.
 * A rectangular radial .22µF (220nF) 50V film capacitor, Kemet SMR5224J50J02L16.5 or equivalent.